ima-nyush/Critical-Data-Visualization-F19/coding-foundation/README.md

 2. Commit (add a little messages about the changes you made)
 3. Push (push the changes to Github)

-**Stage** | In most cases you can click "Stage all", which will simply stage all the files in which you made changes since your last push.
+**Stage changes** | In most cases you can click "Stage all", which will simply stage all the files in which you made changes since your last push.
 FYI in the box dialogue you can always see those files.

 ![unstaged](assets/unstaged.png)

-**Commit** | Not how you can now see the files you have staged in the second box.
-Type a little message describin the changes you made, keep it simple, late at night even a "💤" will do.
+**Commit** | Note how you can now see the files you have staged in the second box.
+In the box that says "commit message", type a little message describing the changes you made, keep it simple, late at night even a "💤" will do.
 Best practice is to be specific.
 One benefit of using GitHub is that you can go backwards in time when your project suddenly doesn't work anymore.
 You can go back to any commit/push you want.
 For this, a descriptive commit message is helpful, too.
+When you are done, click the "Commit to master" button.

 ![commit](assets/commit.png)